The satisfiability threshold for random linear equations: The proof strategy

 \subsubsection{Random homogeneous systems}

 Hence, we need to show that (\ref{eqOverlap1}) is valid for all $d<d_k$.
-The starting point for this is provided by the following general fact concerning the uniform distribution on solutions to homogeneous linear systems, whose proof can be found in \Sec~\ref{Sec_kernel}.
+The starting point for this is provided by the following general fact concerning the uniform distribution on solutions to an arbitrary (not-necessarily-random) homogeneous linear system, whose proof can be found in \Sec~\ref{Sec_kernel}.

 \begin{lemma} For any $A\in\FF_q^{m\times n}$ there exists a decomposition $S_0(A), S_1(A),\ldots, S_{n}(A)$ of $[n]$ into pairwise disjoint (possibly empty) sets, unique up to a permutation of the classes $S_1(A),\ldots, S_{n}(A)$, with the following properties. \begin{enumerate}[(i)] \item For every $i\in S_0(A)$we have $\bck{\vecone\{\vx_i=0\}}_{A,0}=1$. \item If $i,j\in S_u(A)$ for some $u\geq1$, then $\bck{\vecone\{\vx_i=\sigma\}}_{A,0}=1/q$ for every $\sigma\in\FF_q$ and there exists $s\in\FF_q^*$ such that